 The Barrer Award recognises meritorious recent pure or applied work in the field of porous inorganic materials.

-- Run triennially - OPEN for 2017 nominations
+- Run triennially - NOT OPEN for 2018 nominations

 - The winner receives £500 and a certificate

 - The judging will be performed by representatives from RSC Materials Chemistry Division, British Zeolite Association and Society of Chemical Industry.